saezlab/decoupler-py/README.md

 For more information check the link.

 ## License
-Footprint methods inside decoupler can be used for academic or commercial purposes, except `viper` which holds a non-commercial license.
+Enrichment methods inside decoupler can be used for academic or commercial purposes, except `viper` which holds a non-commercial license.

 The data redistributed by OmniPath does not have a license, each original resource carries their own.
 [Here](https://omnipathdb.org/info) one can find the license information of all the resources in OmniPath.